kodie/gravityforms-repeater/readme.txt

 === Gravity Forms Repeater Add-On ===
-Contributors: kodiegrantham
+Contributors: KodieGrantham
 Tags: gravity, forms, repeater
 Requires at least: 3.0.1
 Tested up to: 4.3.1
-Stable tag: 1.0
+Stable tag: trunk

 A Gravity Forms add-on that allows specified groups of fields to be repeated by the user.